 I too hope your mother wakes up before she passes.
 You’re right that she is surrendering her time on the stage to sit backstage asking for rewrites of scenes already performed.
 But you two can’t awaken for her.
 About the only thing you can do is model healthy behaviour.

 When she starts to talk about the past don’t engage with it by trying to talk her out of talking about the past because that’s just another way of talking about the past.
 Instead change the subject.
 And when you can’t do that anymore then leave and let her know you’re going to do something enjoyable.

 Don’t ask questions that lead her towards negative thoughts.
 Don’t talk about negative things or she’ll draw parallels to her own life.
 Don’t even discuss yourselves or your lives.
-Talk about ideas or places or activities but try not to talk about people and emotions.
+Talk about ideas or places or activities, but try not to talk about people or emotions.
 The rest is up to your mother.

-Like the irritating grain of sand that is the basis of every pearl, her negativity is likely to be the very basis for much of your own psychological strength.
+Like the irritating grain of sand that is the basis of every pearl, her negativity is likely to be the very basis for the development of your own psychological strength.
 Such is the strange flow of Yin and Yang in life.